When was the last time you lost an important file because you accidentally deleted it and then managed to empty Trash on your Mac without noticing?

 The first thing you need to do is download and install Disk Drill.
 If you want to restore items from Trash after emptying it, don’t install Disk Drill on your main hard drive.
 In fact, don’t even download it to the Downloads folder because you could overwrite the same files you’re trying to undelete.
 Instead, use an external hard drive or a USB flash drive.
 Alternatively, you can remove your Mac’s hard drive and connect it to another Mac.

 Launch Disk Drill and click the Recover button next to your system drive.
 You want to scan your system drive because that’s where Trash is located.
-Disk Drill will automatically go through its recovery algorithms to restore as many files as possible.
+Disk Drill will automatically go through its recovery algorithms to restore as many deleted files as possible.

 Go through the scan results and select files for recovery.
 You may use the preview feature when restoring Trash on Mac to decide which files you want to get back.
 All files that can be previewed can be recovered.